solomonronald/spark-fluff/README.md

 ## Separate Function Definition

-You can also provide an extra `functions.csv` file (containing your function definitions) along with usual `columns.csv` file (containing your column definition).
+You can also provide an extra `functions.csv` file (containing your function definitions) along with the usual `columns.csv` file (containing your column definition).
 This `functions.csv` file must contain function expressions with function names __only__.
 The functions defined in `functions.csv` can be now referred in `columns.csv` file using `$functionName`, so that a single function can be reused multiple times.

 __Note:__ Using a `functions.csv` is __highly recommended__ in order to reduce memory pressure on your executors.